 Our goal is to unleash the power of private-sector innovators and entrepreneurs to utilize HHS data to create applications, products, services and features that help improve health and health care -- while also helping to create jobs of the future at the same time.
 By opening up our data, the idea is to help catalyze the emergence of a decentralized, self-propelled "ecosystem" of innovators across America who leverage HHS data to help consumers, care providers, employers, journalists, local policymakers and others in ways that no one organization could possibly even imagine -- let alone build, deploy and scale.

 Success Seen at Health Data Initiative Forum

 The growing momentum of the Health Data Initiative was highlighted at the first annual Health Data Initiative Forum (a.k.a.
 "Health Datapalooza") hosted on June 9, 2011 by the Institute of Medicine and HHS.
 This forum showcased 50 of the best products and services developed by companies that have harnessed HHS data to help consumers get the information they need, help doctors deliver better care, help employers promote health and wellness, help local policymakers make better-informed decisions and much more.

 The solutions presented at the forum were a truly inspiring display of American entrepreneurship and ingenuity, exemplifying the power of open data and open innovation.
-As HHS Secretary Kathleen Sebelius remarked that day, no one organization -- no 10 organizations -- could have even dreamed up the ideas for these 50 products and services, let alone have built them, deployed them and scaled them to the point where they are already helping millions of Americans.

 To learn more about this year's "Health Datapalooza," visit HealthDatapalooza.org.